TroyFernandes/MusicBeeChromecast/README.md

 First: you need to properly set your music library path.
 You MUST set it the same way you did in the musicbee setup.
 For example, if I go to File -> Library -> Add Library, I see that my library is "E:\Users\Troy\Music".
 When I set up the plugin, I have to set the same exact path.

-Second: You need to enter this command for the webserver to run properly:
+Second: You need to enter this command in command prompt (admin) for the webserver to run properly:

 ``netsh http add urlacl url=http://*:8080/ user=Everyone``